lukewendling/ddg-api/README.md

-# ddg-api - DuckDuckGo instant answer API node module
+# node-ddg-api - DuckDuckGo instant answer API node module

 > Access the [DuckDuckGo](https://duckduckgo.com/api) API with [Nodejs](http://nodejs.org).

 ## Installation

-To install via NPM type the following: `npm install ddg-api`
+To install via NPM type the following: `npm install node-ddg-api`

 You can also install via git by cloning: